-The Salon du Dessin (30th edition)
+The Salon du Dessin - 30th edition

-The Salon du Dessin – whose ambition is to unite the very best Old Master, Modern and Contemporary drawings under one roof – will also be accompanied by the 22nd edition of Drawing Week with a series of highly popular extra-mural events.
-Throughout the week, the Salon du Dessin will be offering unique visits to graphic art studios in more than 20 museums and institutions, including this year the Palace of Versailles, the Musée d'Orsay, the Pompidou Center, the Musée de l’Armée and the Emile Hermès Collection.
+The Salon du dessin – whose ambition is to unite the very best Old Master, Modern and Contemporary drawings under one roof – will also be accompanied by the 22nd edition of Drawing Week, with a series of highly popular extra-mural events.
+Throughout the week, the Salon du dessin will be offering unique visits to graphic art studios in more than 20 museums and institutions, including this year the Château de Versailles, the Musée d'Orsay, the Pompidou Center, the Musée de l’Armée and the Emile Hermès Collection.